Accelerating Black Holes and Spinning Spindles: The conformal boundary for non-rotating solutions:

 An extensive analysis of the causal structure of the $AdS$ $C$-metrics is presented in \cite{Dias:2002mi}, for general values of the parameters.
 The Penrose diagram for the extremal supersymmetric black hole solution is shown in Figure~\ref{fig:extremePenrose}.
 In particular we note that the lower half of the spindle boundary, with $\theta>\theta_0$, lies behind the acceleration horizon $r=r_A$.

 Next let us look more closely at the conformal boundary itself.
-Starting from the general non-rotating black hole metric \eqref{nonrotBH}, and choosing the conformal factor so that the timelike Killing vector $\partial_t$ has unit norm on the boundary, we find that the general form of the conformal boundary metric is
+Starting from the general non-rotating black hole metric \eqref{nonrotBH}, the conformal boundary is located at $\Omegach=0$.
+Choosing the conformal factor so that the timelike Killing vector $\partial_t$ has unit norm on the boundary, we find that the general form of the conformal boundary metric is

 That is, the conformal boundary is a static product metric, where the induced metric on a constant time slice is $ds^2_\Sigma$.